AndreaVeronica/memorygame/README.md

 - Mufasa
   - "I'm only brave when I have to be.
 Being brave doesn't mean you go looking for trouble."

+- Christopher Robins
+  - "You are braver than you believe, stronger than you seem, and smarter than you think."

+- Laverne
+  - "Life's not a spectator sport.
+If watchin' is all you're gonna do, then you're gonna watch your life go by without ya"